 Harriet recruited women to help her in the kitchen.
 An enormous breakfast and an equally large noontime dinner had to be produced.
 I rolled up my sleeves to do my share.
 The kitchen and summer kitchen throbbed with heat from the cook stoves.
 Dishes clattered.
 Hurrying bodies bumped into one another as we carried platters to and fro.
 By evening every muscle was screaming ‘no-no-more,’ aware the ordeal would have to begin again at dawn the following day.

 And then it was over.
 The threshing crew moved on to the next farm, the extra hands paid off.
 There was quiet and satisfaction of knowing we had made a good crop."

 Of course, while taking a stroll a parasol was a necessary accessory to keep one's face out of the sunlight.

 |Many women would also wrap a cold, damp cloth around their neck, and might even soak their feet in a bucket of cool water.|

-As stated above, trying to beat the heat 150 years ago was, at times, significantly different than in the 21st century.
-Just as the family had seated itself as close to the fire as possible all winter, it now moved to windows and doorways to breathe in cool air.
+Beating the Heat: just as the family had seated itself as close to the fire as possible all winter to keep warm, it now moved closer to windows and doorways to breathe in cool air.

 However, extreme heat proved to be more of a challenge.
 Alice Grey Emory Wilmer stated, "Soon after breakfast, Aunt Amy would close the windows and draw the blinds to shut out the day's fierce heat, as Grandmama instructed her to do many years ago.
 No one had ever questioned the efficiency of this.
 The rooms were so dark and airless that after reading a few pages, a headache would begin..."